Mera Naam Yousuf Hai: Plot

-The story is about a love story between Yousuf and Zulaikha.
+The story is a love story between Yousuf and Zulaikha.
 On a train to Karachi, Yousuf sees Zulaikha and gets attracted towards her not for her beauty but because of her name.
 Yousuf is a musician who sings and plays music.
-On the other hand, Zulaikha is the daughter of a Maulana (religious scholar) and has a little sister and a big brother.
+On the other hand, Zulaikha is the daughter of a Maulana (religious scholar) and has a younger sister and an older brother.
 At the station, Yousuf asks her about her name, but she denies that she is Zulaikha, as Yousuf is a stranger.
 Later on, Yousuf has a friend named Daaji, with whom he makes music, and Daaji has a sister named Madiha, who is in love with Yousuf but does not express her feelings.
-Somehow Yousuf knows that Madiha is attracted to him but does not want that relationship as she is his best friend's sister.
+Somehow, Yousuf knows that Madiha is attracted to him but does not want that relationship as she is his best friend's sister.

 Later, Yousuf tells Daaji about the girl he saw on the train and the incident.
-Then one day, when Yousuf is dropping his sister at her school, he sees a man in a van and thinks he has seen this man before.
+Then one day, when Yousuf is dropping his sister off at her school, he sees a man in a van and thinks he has seen this man before.
 He waits and then follows the van, which leads to a house.
-The van belongs to Zulaikha's big brother.
+The van belongs to Zulaikha's brother.
 Yousuf follows him and reaches home.
-There he lies that he is a postman, and a letter is there with him for Zulaikha.
+There he lies, and he says that he is a postman, and a letter is there with him for Zulaikha.
 Zulaikha comes downstairs and does not recognize him at first.
-He asks, "Are you Zulaikha?".
-She answers, "Yes!".
+He asks, "Are you Zulaikha?"
+She answers, "Yes!"
 He says his name is Yousuf and leaves.

 So he went to her house to tell her his name.
 When Daaji asks him if he is in love.
 He says he is not in love.
 He felt it was important to tell her his name, and he still does not know why.

 Sometime later, his friend Daaji asks him to take him to Zulaikha's house.
 There they meet an old friend who is surprisingly their neighbour.
-Yousuf makes a plan that he will go to her terrace by his friend's connecting terrace.
+Yousuf makes a plan that he will go to her terrace through his friend's connecting terrace.
 There he reaches; Zulaikha sees him and is shocked and irritated, as she does not like him.
 He says he is in love with her, and she tells him she is about to marry her cousin Imran Mughiz.
 Yousuf says that her Nikkah (marriage) will not happen if his love for her is true.
 He gives her his number and says she can call him if she does not marry.
 When he is about to leave, Zulaikha's father sees him but not his face and runs after him, but Yousuf escapes.